mangpo/floem/compiler/README.md

 inc2(inc1(None))

 t = API_thread("add2", ["int"], "int")
-t.run_start(inc1, inc2)
+t.run(inc1, inc2)
 ```

 Since we want to pass the argument from the API function as an input to `inc1`, we should not connect the input port of `inc1` to anything; hence, `inc1(None)`.
 Similarly, we want to pass the output from `inc2` as the return value of the API function, so we should not connect the output port of `inc2` to anything.

 #### Alternative Syntax

 It is somewhat cumbersome to define an API function like in the last example in terms of keeping track of the input ports to the starting elements that have not been connected, and the output port of the returning element.
 Therefore, we introduce a different way to define an API function using a decorator `@API(name, default_return=None)`.
 When you use the decorator to decorate a function, all the elements declared or used within the function will be mapped to this API thread.
-The arguments to the API are feed as inputs to the starting element, and the return value of the API is an output of an element that is returned from the function.
+The arguments to the API are fed as inputs to the starting element, and the return value of the API is an output of an element that is returned from the function.
+It is allowed that the arguments to the API can be fed as inputs to multiple elements.

 ##### Example 2